 Medical Malpractice Claims for Home Health Care Negligence

 In order to proceed with a medical malpractice claim, the plaintiff must provide that home health care provider failed to adhere to accepted medical practices and that the patient suffered an injury because of the health care provider’s actions (or inactions).
-The knowledgeable Chicago medical malpractice attorneys at Ankin Law Offices, LLC focus on representing the victims of medical malpractice, including the victims of home health care negligence and nursing home abuse and neglect.
+The knowledgeable Chicago medical malpractice attorneys at Ankin Law, LLC focus on representing the victims of medical malpractice, including the victims of home health care negligence and nursing home abuse and neglect.

 If you or a loved one has been the victim of home health care negligence or medical malpractice, you may be entitled to recover damages in a medical malpractice or personal injury lawsuit.
-Do not hesitate to contact the skilled Chicago medical malpractice law firm of Ankin Law Offices at (312) 600-0000 to schedule a free consultation to learn more about in-home health care malpractice.
+Do not hesitate to contact the skilled Chicago medical malpractice law firm of Ankin Law at (312) 626-7838 to schedule a free consultation to learn more about in-home health care malpractice.